Castor oil may help soften dry skin around milia, but it has not been proven to dissolve milia or remove them on its own.

 Understanding Milia and Why Castor Oil Works

 Milia are tiny, white cysts that appear just beneath the surface of the skin.
 They often show up around the eyes, cheeks, and nose, looking like small, hard bumps.
-These stubborn little pockets form when dead skin cells get trapped beneath the outer layer of skin instead of shedding naturally.
-Unlike pimples or blackheads, milia don’t involve inflammation or infection, which makes them tricky to treat.
+These stubborn little pockets form when dead skin cells and keratin get trapped beneath the outer layer of skin instead of shedding naturally.
+Unlike pimples or blackheads, milia don’t usually involve inflammation or infection, which makes them tricky to treat.
+Cleveland Clinic’s overview of milia explains that these small cysts form under the skin and are generally harmless, though they can be persistent.

-Castor oil has gained popularity as a natural remedy for milia due to its unique chemical composition.
-It’s rich in ricinoleic acid, a fatty acid known for its anti-inflammatory and antimicrobial properties.
-More importantly, castor oil acts as a humectant—it attracts moisture to the skin—while also softening hardened skin cells.
-This dual action helps break down the keratin plugs that cause milia without harsh exfoliation or irritation.
+Castor oil has gained popularity as a natural remedy for milia due to its rich, moisturizing texture and unique chemical composition.
+It contains ricinoleic acid, a fatty acid often discussed for its skin-conditioning and anti-inflammatory potential.
+More importantly, castor oil can act like an occlusive moisturizer—it helps seal moisture into the skin—while also softening dry, rough surface skin.
+This may make the skin around milia feel smoother, but it should not be described as a guaranteed way to break down or dissolve the keratin cysts that cause milia.

 The Science Behind Castor Oil’s Effectiveness on Milia